Hassanhs97/lexmea/README.md

-# This project contains both backend base of Laravel and front base of Nuxt
+# This project contains backend and front base on Laravel and Nuxt

- To learn more about project naviate related folder.
+ To learn more about project navigate related folder.